Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-These are just a few of the many things that you can add to dog food to make it more palatable.
+These are just a few of the many things that you can add to dog food to make it softer and more palatable.
 Just be sure to talk to your vet before making any changes to your dog’s diet, as some of these options may not be suitable for all dogs.

 Sources